hmemcpy/hmemcpy.com/content/posts/functional-programming-in-haskell-stepik-course-notes-module-2.md

 instance Integral Int -- Defined in ‘GHC.Real’
 ```

 The functions `div` and `mod` are responsible for the division operations, `div` performing integer division, and `mod` finds the remainder.
 The function `divMod` simultaneously applies `div` and `mod`, returning the result as a pair.
-The `MINIMAL` pragma suggests that a minimal complete definition requires implementing `quoteRem` and `toInteger`.
+The `MINIMAL` pragma suggests that a minimal complete definition requires implementing `quotRem` and `toInteger`.

 Haskell contains an implementation of `Integral` for the `Int` and `Integer` types, as shown by the output of the `:i` (`:info`) command.